bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Box Annotations
 ~~~~~~~~~~~~~~~

-Box annotations can be linked to either data or screen coordinates in order to
+A |BoxAnnotation| can be linked to either data or screen coordinates in order
-emphasize desired plot regions.
+to emphasize specific plot regions.
 By default, box annotation dimensions (e.g.
-left or top) default will extend the annotation to the edge of the plot area.
+``left`` or ``top``) default will extend the annotation to the edge of the
+plot area.

 .. bokeh-plot:: source/docs/user_guide/source_examples/plotting_box_annotation.py
     :source-position: above